siliconsenthil/siliconsenthil.github.io/source/_posts/2013-02-15-iteration-recursion-and-tail-recursion.markdown

 {% img http://i50.tinypic.com/1218htk.png 410px %}

-It keeps putting the values to stack till it gets it could evaluate to a value.
-Till then the expressions are kept in stack.
+It keeps putting expressions to stack till it could evaluate to a value.
 Now, you can it throws _StackOverflowError_ for larger input.

 {% img http://i45.tinypic.com/2mw8ry1.png 410px %}